We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Hazard Identification and Reporting

-By observing machine operators at their tasks and listening to their comments, maintenance personnel may learn where potential trouble spots are and give them early attention before they develop into sources of accidents and injury.
+By observing machine operators performing their tasks and listening to their comments, maintenance workers may learn where potential trouble spots are and give them early attention before they develop into sources of accidents and injury.

 Sometimes all that is needed to keep things running smoothly and safely is machine lubrication or adjustment.
-Any damage observed or suspected should be reported to the supervisor; if the condition impairs safe operation, the machine should be out of service for repair.
-Safeguards that are missing, altered, or damaged also should be reported so appropriate action can be taken to insure against worker injury.
+However, observed or suspected safeguard damage that might cause serious damage or injury must be reported to the supervisor immediately.
+If the condition impairs safe operation, the machine should be taken out of service for repair.
+Safeguards that are missing or altered should be reported so appropriate action can be taken.

 Knowledge Check Choose the best answer for the question.